leaphly/price/README.md

     'EUR' => 100,
     'USD' => 130
   ],
-  ['EUR/GBP 0.7901'] // this is an array of conversions
+  ['EUR/GBP 0.7901'] // this is an array of conversions with the ISO standard format.
 );

 echo $ticketPrice->inEUR(); // 100